whyrusleeping/Thread-Sort/README.md

 And run it:

-    ./tmsort
+    ./tmsort 100000000 2

-(optional command line argument of size of array to test on, defaults to 2000000)
+command line arguments are; size of the test array, and maximum recursive threading depth. (best set to 1 or 2 unless you have an 8 core+ machine)